 No new cases in central districts

-There were no new infections of COVID- 19 and no fatalities caused by the virus in the central districts of Ariyalur, Karur, Mayiladuthurai, Nagapattinam, Perambalur, Pudukottai, Thanjavur, Tiruvarur and Tiruchi on Tuesday, according to the bulletin issued by the State Health Department.
+There were no new cases of COVID-19 and no fatalities caused by the virus, in the central districts of Ariyalur, Karur, Mayiladuthurai, Nagapattinam, Perambalur, Pudukottai, Thanjavur, Tiruvarur and Tiruchi on Wednesday, as per the bulletin issued by the State Health Department.

-Thirteen active cases of patients undergoing treatment in hospital and at home were reported in the region.
-Of this, Thanjavur had five active cases, while Tiruvarur had four.
+Thirteen active cases of patients receiving treatment in hospital and at home were reported in the region.
+Of this, Thanjavur had five active cases, while Tiruvavur had four.
 Two active cases were reported in Pudukottai district.
-Nagapattinam and Tiruchi districts had one active case each.
+Nagapattinam and Tiruchi districts reported one active case each.

 - Comments will be moderated by The Hindu editorial team.